 Things are bad.
 They really are.
 Things are going to get worse.
 They really are.
 It is not the end of the world.
 It really is not.
 Our descendants will live in that world.
 They really will.
 What we do today matters.
 It really does.

 We will talk about these cognitive skills in coming posts.
 In this introduction I want to stress how important this particular set of skills can be for those who are willing to contemplate ecological reality.
-I sit and consider the end of our existing harvesting of ocean stocks in the next few decades, a simple extrapolation from today’s trends in global overfishing.
+I sit and consider the end of our existing harvesting of ocean stocks in the next few decades, a simple extrapolation from today’s trends in global over-fishing reaching tipping points.
 I allow myself to feel the implications and feel that it is a bad thing we are currently engaged in making come to pass.
 It is critical that I do not exaggerate if I am to remain bound to the truth of what I am contemplating.
 It is not likely to be the end of the future stocks centuries hence, or the end of all the different species, nor even the first and worst die off earth’s precious ocean has ever experienced or will yet again.
 Now I have provided a safe container for my contemplations.
 Now I have a good chance of grounding myself in my own knowledge, refusing to pretend I do not understand what I do about the world and our activities in it, yet at the same time refusing to give in to unmitigated despair.